 5 ways tech consultants can manage their professional liability exposure

-Avoid lawsuits by managing your tech E&O risks
+Avoid lawsuits by managing your tech professional liability risks

-Many clients don't understand the nuances of the technology they use, and that knowledge gap is where errors and omissions risk blooms.
+Many clients don't understand the nuances of the technology they use, and that knowledge gap is where professional liability risk blooms.
 If clients have unrealistic expectations, it can lead to frustration and lawsuits.

-You can balance your client's expectations and your own technology E&O risk through contracts, communication, dispute resolution, careful work, and errors and omissions insurance.
+You can balance your client's expectations and your own technology professional liability risk through contracts, communication, dispute resolution, careful work, and professional liability insurance.
 The latter is one of the most important policies for IT consultants.